gowriswarupk/wad2-MovieApp-Assignment1/README.md

-[If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]

 Protected routes attempted along with firebase authentication, breaking changes, therefore had to rollback. code is still available in second branch for review.

 ## Independent learning (If relevant).

-Firebase Authentication had been attempted after last two years of implementing the same successfully for other projects as well. asmy Fourth year project, as it led me to gain some confidence in my abilities.
+Firebase Authentication had been attempted after last two years of implementing the same successfully for other projects as well as my Fourth year project, as it led me to gain some confidence in my abilities.
 Further self-learning was applied after reviewing tmdb api endpoints, and identifying ways to implement the same.